yuhtgyju/Bullet-Hell-Game/README.md

 Compiled with SFML version 2.6.1;

 # DO NOT IGNORE!
 THIS IS IMPORTANT!
 Do NOT move the "assets" folder, nor delete it.
-As without it the game will NOT run, It contains all important files;
+As without it the game will NOT run, It contains all important files apart from the ones WITH the executable; (only for people who use the precompiled one.)

+# For Modders/Other Developers
+You can mod my game if you'd like, I actually think it'd be cool to see some mods, maybe in a later version I'll make modding more accessable by adding a "mods" folder or smth.
+For now you can recompile the game with any new or less code you'd like.
+Have fun!